irsol/udacity-data-foundations-nd/lesson_6_visualize_data_spreadsheets.md

 **Line charts** visualize numerical data, such as the list of stock prices over time, a line chart gives a better picture of the data set.

+**Scatter plots** are useful for displaying **bivariate numerical data**.
+This means a data set with two variables, such as height and weight measurements for a list of human beings.

+If the data of both variables moves up together, they have a positive **correlation**.

+The "trend line", which can be added in Excel by selecting the scatter chart, then Design->Add Chart Element->Trendline->Linear.

+If one variable increases as the other decreases, the two variables have a **negative correlation**.

 Quizz: Chart Types

 - What are the relative percentages of different fruits sold this month?
 Pie Chart